Mr-Scislowski-Classes/UltimateJavaRepository/Unit07/README.md

 ## 7.4 - Developing Algorithms Using `ArrayList`s
 just a review of array and arraylist
 ## 7.5 - Searching
+Objects shouldnt use == since it's may not point to the same object loops going backward seems to be better
 ## 7.6 - Sorting

 ## 7.7 - Ethical Issues Around Data Collection